ajmaxed/vloggo-case_study/case study.md

 ## Design approach
 The British Council’s Double Diamond approach to iterative design was implemented as a framework through the visual design process.

+## The problem
+Pinusa needs to find a way to organize and edit her vlog projects because she is struggling with the number of platforms she is currently using.